Get An Attorney Fast

-Jersey City criminal defense attorney Anthony Carbone has been defending clients in New Jersey criminal courts for his entire career.
-He will help you choose the best outcome based on your individual case.
-With his almost three decades worth of experience, Attorney Carbone can easily determine what steps to take.
+Jersey City criminal defense attorney Anthony Carbone has been defending clients in criminal courts across New Jersey for his entire career.
+He will guide you through the legal process, tell you what your legal options are, and help you choose the best outcome based on your case.
+With his three decades worth of experience, Attorney Carbone can quickly determine what steps to take.
 He might be able to arrange for a plea bargain or complete dismissal of charges.
-He will find flaws in the prosecutor’s case and suggest defense strategies that are specific to your case.
-And if you ever need to expunge your criminal record further down the line, he can assist you with that process.
+Our criminal defense lawyer will find flaws in the prosecutor’s case and suggest defense strategies that will lead to a favorable outcome.
+And if you ever need to erase your criminal record further down the line, he can assist you with that process.

-If you are facing a criminal law charge and are in need of a Jersey City criminal defense attorney, please contact the Law Offices of Anthony Carbone immediately to schedule an initial consultation about your case.
+If you are facing a criminal law charge and are in need of a Jersey City criminal defense attorney, contact the Law Offices of Anthony Carbone immediately to schedule an initial consultation about your case.

 Unlike other states, New Jersey classifies criminal offenses into two categories:

 Within each offense, New Jersey then selects one of four degrees of severity of the crime.
-For example, if you were charged with a first-degree indictable crime, you could face up to 20 years in prison plus various fines.
-However, if you were charged with something such as shoplifting, you may be only facing a fourth-degree disorderly person offense which could be just a fine.
-Know what happens if you are arrested in Jersey City.
+For example, if you are facing a first-degree indictable offense, you could face up to 20 years in prison plus various fines.
+However, for a charge of shoplifting, you may be only facing a fourth-degree disorderly person offense which could be just a fine.

 Disorderly Person Offenses

-A disorderly persons offense is considered a misdemeanor in many other states.
-These cases are handled by the Municipal Court system and you are not entitled to a jury trial.
-Depending on the severity of your crime, you can be charged with either a petty or a regular disorderly persons offense.
+The Municipal Court system handles a disorderly persons offense, and you are not entitled to a jury trial.
+Depending on the severity of your crime, you will face either a petty or a regular disorderly persons offense.
+For example, you could face a petty disorderly persons offense for writing a bad check.

 - Property theft for less than $200 in damages or loss